Kagawad2004/ecosprinkle-backend/DATABASE_SCHEMA_GUIDE.md

 ## Overview

-The EcoSprinkler backend uses **3 different schemas** for storing device and sensor information.
+The Ecosprinkle backend uses **3 different schemas** for storing device and sensor information.
 Each serves a specific purpose to optimize performance and data organization.

 ---